aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

 # (Optional) Step 6 : Benchmarking Amazon MQ broker
 **This section assumes that you have executed [Step 3](/step-3.md) to install some of the pre-requisites like maven and docker setup.
-Please go back to step 3 if you have not installed the pre-requisites.**
+Please go back to step 3 if you have not installed the pre-requisites.
+It also need jdk 1.8.
+Please upgrade your environment in case you are at a lower jdk version**

 1. ### Overview of the architecture
     In this section we will deploy a set of Amazon MQ senders and receivers.
 The sender and receiver threads are created using the JmsTools framework.
 The details for this framework can be found [here](https://github.com/mithun008/JmsTools).
 The Jmstools package is wrapped as a bean in a camel container.
 The tests would be triggered by sending a message to a topic with details of the test to run.
 Jmstools provides several configurable options to initiate test for a duration or for a certain no of messages, various message sizes and even various protocols.
 In this section we will only focus on Openwire but it can be changed for AMQP as well.